valnoc/VBAutolayout/README.md

 When you create adaptive UI programmatically the view (or viewcontroller) code becomes unreadable because of big autolayout creation calls.

-VBAutolayout is library which makes programmatic autolayout creation comfortable, readable and code-minimized.
+VBAutolayout is a library which makes programmatic autolayout creation comfortable, readable and code-minimized.

 ## How to install
 Use CocoaPods